 App Title

-The eCoaching Application will include the title logo image at the top of the page.
+The eCoaching Application will include the CCO logo image at the top of the page.
 The title shall not have a hyperlink.

 Application Tab Navigation

 The application will include tabbed ifram structure containing application pages for completion of application functionality.
 The functionality potentially available for application use requiring tabs include “New Submissions”, “My Dashboard”, “My Submissions” and “Historical Dashboard”.
 The tabs will display according to user job code as determined by module.